Our strategic discipleship plan for the entire congregation—from birth through retirement—starts with Sunday school.

 K, 1st & 2nd grade

 Each year of this curriculum covers Old Testament stories in the fall, New Testament stories beginning in Advent and has a Catechesis Unit for the summer.
-In small age-based groups (no more than 12 kids), children explore and engage the story.
+In small age-based groups, children explore and engage the story.

 Upper Elementary